stride3d/stride-community-toolkit/docs/manual/code-only/index.md

 Have more reasons to add?
 Feel free to suggest them through our [GitHub Issues](https://github.com/VaclavElias/stride-community-toolkit/issues).

+## Extensions and Helpers

+Our extensions and helpers provide a simplified pathway for game creation, specifically designed for **code-only** projects within the Stride Game Engine.
+While they are not essential for running a game, they serve as time-saving tools to aid users, particularly those new to Stride, in quickly getting started.

+These extensions rely heavily on default settings to ease your initiation into the engine.
+However, they are not rigid; if the default settings don't fully meet your needs, you have the option to delve into the extension's implementation and create a custom version tailored to your preferences.

+Please note, although these extensions have been created with an opinionated approach to help beginners get up and running quickly, experienced users can also find value in them.
+They can serve as a foundation upon which you can build, modify, and extend to create more complex and customised solutions.

 ## Functionality
 Some functionality you would expect and which is working in the Stride Editor might not be possible yet.
 Please add your vote or submit another request in the [GitHub Issues](https://github.com/VaclavElias/stride-community-toolkit/issues).